Family Friendly Camping In America

 www.blueridgeparkway.org

-The Blue Ridge Parkway often surprises travelers with its natural beauty filled with breathtaking waterfalls and scenic hiking trails.
-But what may surprise even more visitors is that it’s the second most visited park within the National Park System and has been for most of the past 70 years.
-Extending nearly 470 across the crest of the Blue Ridge Mountains of Virginia and North Carolina, the Blue Ridge Parkway features eight developed campgrounds from May through late October and one of the best is Peaks of Otter, located about 26 miles northeast of Roanoke, Virginia.
-Of course, the city of Roanoke is also worth visit, if you have the time.
-For instance, the top attractions are the Taubman Museum, Mill Mountain Zoo and Hotel Roanoke.
+The Blue Ridge Parkway often surprises travelers with its natural beauty, breathtaking waterfalls, and scenic hiking trails.
+But I surprised even more visitors that it’s the second most visited park within the National Park System and has been for most of the past 70 years.
+Extending nearly 470 across the crest of the Blue Ridge Mountains of Virginia and North Carolina, the Blue Ridge Parkway features eight developed campgrounds from May through late October, and one of the best is Peaks of Otter, located about 26 miles northeast of Roanoke, Virginia.
+Of course, toanoke is also worth visiting if you have the time.
+For instance, attractions are the Taubman Museum, Mill Mountain Zoo, and Hotel Roanoke.
 In addition, the Roanoke Star atop Mill Mountain is another worthwhile attraction.
-In fact, the Roanoke Star is the largest of its kind in the world.
-To enjoy these attractions, one of the best family friendly camping spots is the Peaks of Otter.
+In fact, the Roanoke Star is largest of its kind in the world.

 Related: The Clifton Inn Charlottesville